shaunsingh/nix-darwin-dotfiles/README.md

 sudo xcode-select --install
 ```

 Note: Brew will install the native-compilation version of emacs-plus, but it may be buggy on certain machines and configurations.
 You can install emacs-mac if you want emacs27 instead.
+Brew will also install the developer branch of neovim (`nvim 0.6`), you can use neovim 0.5 (stable) but I can't garuntee if it works.

 For linux users, either install `emacs` (emacs 27) or [recommended] `emacs-pgtk-native-comp` (emacs 28) via your package manager of choice.

+### Fonts
+Emacs uses 2 fonts not installed by default.
+SF Mono and SF Pro.
+Although homebrew should handle the installation process, you can reinstall them if nessecary

+On linux, you will have to install 4 fonts
+1. SF Mono
+2. SF Pro
+3. Menlo
+4. FiraCode Nerd Font

+### Fish

+Fish doesn't detect homebrew by default.
+You can enable homebrew under fish by running either

+`set -U fish_user_paths /usr/local/bin $fish_user_paths`

+or for Apple Silicon macs

+`set -U fish_user_paths /opt/homebrew/bin $fish_user_paths`

 ### Emacs